polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/runtime-module-in-own-crate.md

 title: "Write a Runtime Module in its Own Crate"
 ---

-In this tutorial you'll write substrate runtime module that lives in its own crate, and include it in a node based on the node-template.
+In this tutorial, you'll write a Substrate runtime module that lives in its own crate, and include it in a node based on the node-template.
 If you prefer you can follow along with the [video walkthrough](todo record after initial feedback).

 ## Setup a Development Environment
 If you haven't already, follow the guide to [install substrate](getting-started/installing-substrate.md).
 You'll need the substrate-up scripts, but not the standard substrate node, so the `--fast` option is what you want here.